KasiniJagadeeesh/Sharkapp/README.md

-This is the first project, i have done in ruby on rails by Kasini Jagadeesh
+First git repo ,This is the first project, i have done in ruby on rails by Kasini Jagadeesh